-Top five categories to watch if you're buying shares in 2022
+Top five categories to watch when buying shares in 2022

 The Sage of Omaha, Warren Buffett, is full of great sayings, but my favourite one is probably this: "You never know who's been swimming naked until the tide runs out."